tasmota/docs/docs/Scripting-Language.md

 `fwb(byte fr)` write byte to file
 `frb(fr)` read byte from file
 `frw(fr url)` read file from web url
 `fxt(fr ts_from ts_to col_offs accum array1 array2 ... arrayn)` read arrays from csv file from timestamp to timestamp with column offset and accumulate values into arrays1 ..
-N, assumes csv file with timestamp in 1. column and data values in colums 2 to n.(#define USE_FEXTRACT)
+N, assumes csv file with timestamp in 1. column and data values in columns 2 to n.(#define USE_FEXTRACT)
 `fxto(...` same as above with time optimized access
 `cts(tstamp flg)` convert timestamp to German locale format back and forth flg=0 to webformat, 1 to German format
 `tso(tstamp day flag)` add time offset in days to timestamp optional flg = char 0 zo zero time HH:MM:SS